Community Involvement Hours

 It is strongly recommended that students complete Community Involvement hours early in their secondary school career.

-Students will track their community involvement hours by keeping track of completed hours, location, supervisor name and contact information.
-Once we have a centralized method of reporting these hours, we will let students know via our website, google classrooms and announcements.
-Thank you for your patience.
+Students can track their community involvement hours by keeping track of completed hours, location, supervisor name and contact information using this sheet.

 The Ontario Medal for Young Volunteers – presented to young volunteers between the ages of 15 and 24 for their actions and dedication to improve the quality of life in their communities and beyond.